Meet YOLO26: next-gen vision AI.

 This function initializes the weights of a linear module using a uniform distribution within bounds calculated from

-the input dimension.
+the output dimension.
 If the module has a bias, it is also initialized.

 Args: